 We see you.
 We value you.
 We want you to be here and feel safe.
 We join with you and stand in solidarity.

 Our mental health professionals in our Counseling & Psychiatry department are acutely aware of the real mental, emotional and physical toll that enduring, witnessing, experiencing or having knowledge of ongoing discrimination and chronic feelings of unsafety can have on a person.
 Racial trauma is real and has a compounding effect from generation to generation.

-University Health Services is committed to creating a campus culture of inclusivity, justice and community involvement.
+Student Health Services is committed to creating a campus culture of inclusivity, justice and community involvement.
 We thoroughly believe that positive change requires the investment of all people – not just those who have been directly affected.
 Staying silent is not acceptable.
 It is all of our responsibility to act with integrity by actively and clearly speaking out against racism, discrimination and all forms of injustice.

 We will continue striving to offer culturally competent services and resources.
 We also commit to setting the example of personal responsibility and accountability to ensure the ongoing growth of our staff and the establishment of a safe environment for all students regardless of race, sex, gender, age, color, religion, national origin, disability, sexual orientation, genetics, veteran status, pregnancy, childbirth, related medical conditions or political affiliation.

 We believe in the power of humanity to overcome these injustices and will work diligently to that end.